oliviergimenez/capture-recapture-review/README.md

 found more than 5000 relevant papers on the 2009-2019 period.
 These papers are gathered in the file [crdat.csv](https://github.com/oliviergimenez/capture-recapture-review/blob/master/crdat.csv).
-To make sense of this big corpus, I carried out biliometric and textual analyses in the spirit of [this paper](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(18)30278-7).
+To make sense of this big corpus, I carried out bibliometric and textual analyses in the spirit of [this paper](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(18)30278-7).
 Explanations along with the code and results are [here](https://github.com/oliviergimenez/capture-recapture-review/blob/master/bibliometric_analysis.md).
 I also inspected a sample of methodological and ecological papers, see [there](https://github.com/oliviergimenez/capture-recapture-review/blob/master/make_sense.md) for more details.